vinaypall/Comrad-Assignment/README.md

 ```
 After the reservation has been added return the Entity created with a Http Status code of `201`

-Add a check to the endpoint where if the reservation already exists for a property then we want to return a `400` response code and add a message to the response `Reservation date unavailable`
+Add a check to the endpoint where if the reservation already exists for a property on that date then we want to return a `400` response code and add a message to the response `Reservation date unavailable`